 The salad fits a gluten free, low carb and keto diet.
 It serves 6 and has 187 calories for each serving.
 It is high in protein and fiber and low in sugar.
 If you are following the Weight Watcher’s Diet, it has just 3 WW Freestyle points!

 This salad is made the traditional way with cheese.
-For a slimmed down version of it, check out this broccoli salad that features dried fruit and pecans instead.
+For a cheese-free version of it, check out this broccoli salad recipe that features dried fruit and pecans.

 Admin note: This recipe first appeared on my blog in October of 2013.
 I have added all new photos, some cooking tips and nutritional information to make it more complete.